riskportal/network-tutorial/README.md

   <img src="https://i.imgur.com/ghXLwP0.png" width="75%" alt="Party and Date Hubs" />
 </p>

 The **GO BP contour overlay** highlights the spatial organization of biological processes, providing additional context for interpreting these hubs.
-All steps are implemented in [`tutorial.ipynb`](tutorial.ipynb), which walks through loading, annotating, analyzing, and visualizing the yeast PPI network using RISK.
+For a full demonstration of this analysis, please refer to the [Quickstart Tutorial](docs/quickstart.ipynb) in the documentation.
+This notebook walks through loading, annotating, analyzing, and visualizing the yeast PPI network using RISK.

 ## Setting Up Python and Jupyter for RISK